AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 The following systems are now supported with Campaign:
 * Operating systems: Debian 10
-* RDBMS: Oracle 19c and Oracle 11GR2
+* RDBMS: Oracle 18c and Oracle 19c
 * FDA: Azure Synapse Analytics

-The version 18 of the drivers for Oracle 18c are now supported.

-The version 19 of the drivers for Oracle 19c are now supported.

 Learn more in [Campaign Compatibility matrix](https://helpx.adobe.com/campaign/kb/compatibility-matrix.html)</a>.

 **Improvements**

 * Transactional messaging has been improved for a better user experience.
 It is now possible to unpublish a transactional message template, which deletes it from the execution instances.
-ADD LINK
+[Learn more](../../message-center/using/template-unpublication.md).

 * Some guardrails have been set to avoid issues when sending transactional messages with image attachment as URL.

 * The new **Prepare the delivery parts in the database** option enables to perform delivery preparation directly within the database, which can significantly accelerate the analysis.
+This option is only available for specific configurations.
+[Learn more](../../delivery/using/steps-validating-the-delivery.md#improving-delivery-analysis).
 (NEO-23886)

 * Performances of the [CRM Connector activity](../../workflow/using/crm-connector.md) for Microsoft Dynamics have been improved.
 (NEO-13303)